Build ASP.NET apps with .NET Framework

 Import this repo into your Git repo in TFS:

-You will use the code in
+You'll use the code in

 azure-pipelines.yml file needs to run from within the